gaeqs/JAMS-wiki/docs/nodes/log.md

 ## Functionalities

 The log only has one button the user can interact with: the `C` button.
 This button allows you to clear the log.
+If `▼` is enabled, the log will scroll at the end of the visualizer when a new message is printed.